Simple Meringue Cookies

 - Preheat oven to 225º Fahrenheit.
 Line a baking sheet (or two) with parchment paper.

 - Place egg whites into a mixing bowl and beat until frothy.
-Add the cream of tartar, the pinch of salt, and beat until soft peaks form.
-With mixer running, slowly add sugar, one tablespoon at a time until sugar is dissolved and stiff peaks form.
+Add the cream of tartar, and the pinch of salt, and beat until soft peaks form.

 - Pipe or scoop tablespoons of the meringue onto the prepared baking sheet, spacing approximately 2 inches apart.

-- Bake for 45 minutes, then turn oven off.
-Without opening the door, let stand in oven for 1 hour (so the total time in the oven is 1 hour, 45 minutes but it's only turned on for the first 45 minutes).
+- Without opening the door, let the meringues stand in the oven for 1 hour (so the total time in the oven is 1 hour and 45 minutes but it's only turned on for the first 45 minutes).

 Notes